Introduction

 Internet connectivity has become foundational to modern business operations, cloud services, and government systems.
 At the same time, it has dramatically expanded the attack surface.
 Cybercriminals, nation-state actors, and opportunistic threat actors now exploit vulnerabilities across networks, applications, identities, and user behavior.

 Major categories of internet attacks include malware, social engineering, DDoS, and injection attacks.
+Key threats in 2026 include sophisticated deepfake voice/video phishing, AI-driven malware, and ransomware-as-a-service, with a growing focus on software supply chain breaches, critical infrastructure disruption, identity theft, and the compromise of critical assets.
 These attacks use various attack methods, such as phishing, ransomware, and SQL injection, to infiltrate systems.
 They vary in sophistication, intent, and impact, but all aim to gain access, steal data, or disrupt operations.

 Summary of Major Internet Attack Types